eLearning, Virtual Days

 What if my child does not have internet access during an eLearning Day?

-We understand that not all students have access to a device and/or the internet during the day due to individual situations, such as loss of internet due to inclement weather, child day care, multiple students at home with a single computer, parent availability during the work day, no internet provider at home, etc. Because of this, students will have five school days to complete and turn in any assigned eLearning Day assignments.
+We understand that not all students have access to a device and/or the internet during the day due to individual situations, such as loss of internet due to inclement weather, child day care, multiple students at home with a single computer, parent availability during the work day, no internet provider at home, etc. Because of this, students will have three school days to complete and turn in any assigned eLearning Day assignments.

 What kinds of activities will my child be doing on an eLearning Day?